amazonessari/Portfolio/content/PROGRIT.md

 ---

 # Overview
-This is a landing page for the internship recruitment of our external client.
+This is an intern recruitment LP for our clients to communicate enthusiasm to specific targets.

+<a class="visit" href="https://www.progrit.co.jp/intern/" target="_brank">Visit Website</a>

 # My role
 ## Research